- Positioning Playbook

 Emotive - satire around the scandal was already transpiring on TV and radio.
 It was a humour trigger and a topic society wanted to joke about.

-Narrative - national supermarket brands were embarrassingly caught up in the scandal, which we could poke fun at and use as a potent talking point.
+Controversial - national supermarket brands were embarrassingly caught up in the scandal, which we could poke fun at and use as a potent talking point.
 It was also easy for us to produce the assets for the story.

 🧐 Step 3 — Review existing resources